Queues

 The system also allows you to set custom statuses on messages through the UI and the API which allows you to categorize messages for troubleshooting as well as prevent them from being processed by the system.
 Messages with custom statuses are invisible to the processing system and are only visible in the UI and API.

-Updating status by property in message
+Updating status or reading by property in message

 Sometimes you might want to update the status of messages where a certain property inside messages contains a specific value.
 An example would be that you have a queue of inventory messages and you don't want to process it until the product data has come in.
 So your queue processing job for the inventory messages keeps rescheduling such messages.
 When the product data then comes in you can update the inventory message(s) like this: